tdshipley/tdshipley.github.io/_posts/2020-03-02-selling-teams-on-change-as-a-qa.md

   - change
   - soft skills
 ---
-## "How Do I Convince My Team to Do This?"
+## How Do I Convince My Team to Do This?
 I was asked this question after presenting my [talk on Consumer-Driven Contract Tests](https://tomdriven.dev/events/) at London Tester Gathering.
 It is a great question.
 People generally don't like change and even less so when the concept is unfamiliar.

 The question went on to ask (paraphrasing) - **"How do I approach the Delivery Leads about getting the time to do this?"**